davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 <br>

-### Side B - Listen together (Lab Meetings)
+### Listen together (Lab Meetings)

 Toward the end of the week, we'll come back together in **lab sections** to troubleshoot what you've built, brainstorm ideas and modifications, and squeeze all the knowledge and experience you can out of your wildly brilliant and interesting lab TFs.

 Lab sections are scheduled at the beginning of the semester, and are determined by both the [GenEd 1080 intro survey](https://forms.gle/HHFX4yh65jiEypxD6), and by the Registrar's sectioning tool (to make sure there are no schedule conflicts with your other classes).
-We'll talk more about scheduling labs during the first week of classes.
+This semester's labs will be held at the following times:

+- Thursday 9:00am - 10:15am (Ansar Lemon)
+- Thursday 12:00pm - 1:15pm (Mark Lock)
+- Thursday 1:30pm - 2:45pm (Sophia TenHuisen)
+- Thursday 4:30pm - 5:45pm (Rachel Zoll)
+- Friday 12:00pm - 1:15pm (Spandan Madan)
+- Friday 1:30pm - 2:45pm (Ethan Schumann)
+- Friday 3:00pm - 4:15pm (Ethan Schumann)

 **You're required to attend** lab section each week!
 Please let the course staff know in advance if you need to miss a lab, or if there's a week when you need to attend an alternate lab section time.